markkolich/kolich-spring/README.md

 Note the resulting JAR is placed into the **kolich-spring/dist** directory.

-To create an Eclipse Java project for kolich-spring, run `eclipse` from your SBT prompt.
+To create an Eclipse Java project for kolich-spring, run `eclipse` in SBT.

     kolich-spring:0.0.3.1> eclipse
     ...
     [info] Successfully created Eclipse project files for project(s):
     [info] kolich-spring

-You'll now have a real .project file worthy of an Eclipse import.
+You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

-Note your new .classpath file as well -- all source JAR's are fetched and injected into the Eclipse project automatically.
+Note your new **.classpath** file as well -- all source JAR's are fetched and injected into the Eclipse project automatically.

 ## Dependencies